PvP: Data-Efficient Humanoid Robot Learning with Proprioceptive-Privileged Contrastive Representations: Experiments

 \subsubsection{Evaluation Metrics}

 The evaluation metrics are fourfold.
 First, we compare the overall task performance of all the methods, which are computed as the weighted summation of all the sub-reward functions.
-Second, we compare the key performance indicators (KPIs) of each task, which include the velocity tracking accuracy in \textit{LimX-Oli-31dof-Velocity} and position alignment accuracy in \textit{LimX-Oli-31dof-Mimic}.
+Second, we compare the key performance indicators (KPIs) for each task, including velocity tracking accuracy in \textit{LimX-Oli-31dof-Velocity} and position alignment accuracy in \textit{LimX-Oli-31dof-Mimic}.
 Furthermore, we compare the training efficiency of all the methods, \textit{i.e.}, if the method can achieve a higher convergence speed.
 Finally, we also consider the effectiveness of learned policies in real-world deployment.
-For example, the agent must effectively optimize the action smoothness reward term, which prevents the robot from moving violently in real-time control.
+For example, the agent must effectively optimize the action smoothness reward term to prevent the robot from moving violently during real-time control.